lucribas/binance_bot/README.md

 ### 1.3 Telegram

-I use telegram to send messages to my mobile.
+Use telegram bot to send messages to your telegram.

 ```shell
 $ gem install telegram-bot-ruby